 Starting your 1L year can seem overwhelming, but it doesn’t have to be!
 We’ve compiled some helpful housekeeping items below to help you get started.

 Please do not hesitate to contact our office with any questions.
 We’re here to help and we look forward to welcoming you to Temple Law School on August 19th!

-All incoming students are required to obtain an OWL Card – the Temple photo ID card.
+All Temple students are required to carry their OWLcard – the Temple photo ID card- when on campus.
 The ID card is required to enter most university buildings, including both Klein and Barrack Hall.
-Your ID card is also used to store any parking privledges or Diamond Dollars that you may sign up for.
+Your ID card is also used to store any parking privileges or Diamond Dollars that you may sign up for.

 There are two options for obtaining your OWL card –